 9) Because you can “change your mind” as your life circumstances change.
 A good reason not to be without a will is that you can change it at “Anytime” while you are still alive.
 Life changes, such as births, deaths, and divorce, can create situations where changes to your will are necessary.

 Talking to an attorney about the reasons you should not be without a will is vital.
 There are more than 10 reasons to not be without a will than just listed here.
 It will be overwhelming to draft a will yourself.
 A D.I.Y. kit is NOT the same.
 Knowing your states laws is key.
 An estate planning attorney will help you craft your wishes into your legal document.
 For the next steps click here for the fast, safe and easily the most affordable way to get a will drafted by a law firm.

 Le Mazur is a Business Development Advisor and licensed life/health agent.
-She absorbs ALL aspects of marketing, especially automation and will ask you about legal protection.
+She absorbs ALL aspects of marketing, is hostess of Business Basics Podcast and will ask you about legal protection.